-As young people progress to Mozart house they being to learn how to manage more independently their own personal care and are supported to continue their development and interest in a variety of social care activities and other learning opportunities.
+As young people progress to Newton house they being to learn how to manage more independently their own personal care and are supported to continue their development and interest in a variety of social care activities and other learning opportunities.

 Young people are encouraged to work on initiating and maintaining friendships and on developing their own confidence and self-awareness.
 There is a continuous focus on helping young people to understand and appreciate how their behaviour and actions impact on others